 A UPSS cannot be used unless a leak detection system is in place.
-There are numerous types of leak detection systems available (see Figure 1).
+There are numerous types of leak detection systems available as outlined in Figure 1.
 The most appropriate leak detection system for a site will need to be recommended by a duly qualified person.